ParamoStudio/KilnMonitor/README.md

 Select a firing type (Bisque, Glaze, Crystalline, Raku) to overlay a reference ramp curve on the chart and tag the session for later search.

 **Alarm threshold**
 Set a target temperature — the ESP32 fires an alert once when it's reached, independently of the browser.
+A separate cooldown alarm can warn you once the kiln has cooled past a safe point.

 **Kiln power**
 Optional MQTT relay bridge to cut kiln power remotely in case of emergency.
 See the [Kiln Power Guide](https://github.com/ParamoStudio/KilnMonitor/blob/main/Guides/Kiln%20Power).

+**Kiln type**
+Tag each kiln as electric, gas, wood or other — controls which power options appear and lets you filter by type in the journal.

 **Notes**
 Add free-text observations during or after a firing before exporting.
 Saved with the session JSON.